CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 Overall, this project is a continuation of learning how to write CUDA kernel functions, optimize performance by adding memory coalescence, and very simple acceleration structures.
 The second part of the project introduced me to using TinyObjLoader, CudaTextureObjects, and various rendering techniques to get specific types of images:

 1. Core Features:
-   a.
-Simple Diffuse, Specular, and Imperfect Specular BSDF shading
+*  Simple Diffuse, Specular, and Imperfect Specular BSDF shading
-   b.
+*
 3. Additional Features

 ![](img/main.png)